 If you could take a picture of an actual print, please publish it via the "post a make" button. - I am curious to see your uses in the wild.

-Or just have a look at all my customizable creations.
+Just have a look at all my customizable creations.

 By the way, the quote "Whatever it is, I'm against it." is from a song by Groucho Marx in the movie 'Horse Feathers'.

 You can print it without any support, as long as you leave the cut-angle below 90 degrees.

 Standard settings will be fine, like infill of 20%, layer height of .2mm, 2 perimeters, 4 solid layers on top/bottom.

 Here a video of DynoCZ's print: Timelapse movie